• Skip to main content

 5 Historical Gay Symbols That Shaped Our Community

 If you’re among the 4.5% of American adults that identify as LGBTQ, that’s awesome.
 While it’s inarguably difficult to be queer in a predominantly hetero-normative world, there’s a lot of beauty in loving who you love.
-Plus, you’re part of an amazing and empowering community that always has your back!
+Plus, you’re part of an amazing and empowering community that will always have your back.

 Community is one of the best things about being LGBTQ+, which means you’ve likely wondered how queer people have found each other throughout history.